chocolatey-archive/puppet-chocolatey/README.md

 #### Properties/Parameters

 ##### `name`

-(**Namevar**: If ommitted, this attribute's value will default to the resource's title.)
+(**Namevar**: If ommitted, this parameter's value will default to the resource's title.)

-The name of the config setting.
+Specifies the name of the config setting.
 Used for uniqueness.
-Puppet is not able to easily manage any values that include Password in the key name in them as they will be encrypted in the configuration file.
+Puppet is not able to easily manage any values that include "password" in the key name because they will be encrypted in the configuration file.

 ##### `ensure`

-(**Property**: This attribute represents concrete state on the target system.)
+(**Property**: This parameter represents a concrete state on the target system.)

-What state the config should be in.
-This defaults to `present`.
+Specifies what state the config should be in.
 Valid options: `present` or `absent`.
+Default: `present`.

 ##### `value`

-(**Property**: This attribute represents concrete state on the target system.)
+(**Property**: This parameter represents a concrete state on the target system.)

-The value of the config setting.
+Specifies the value of the config setting.
 If the name includes "password", then the value is not ensurable due to being encrypted in the configuration file.

 ### Class: chocolatey

-Used for managing installation and configuration of Chocolatey itself.
+Manages installation and configuration of Chocolatey itself.

 #### Parameters

 ##### `choco_install_location`

-Where Chocolatey install should be located.
-This needs to be an absolute path starting with a drive letter e.g. `c:\`.
-Defaults to the currently detected install location based on the `ChocolateyInstall` environment variable, falls back to `'C:\ProgramData\chocolatey'`.
+Specifies where Chocolatey install should be located.
+Valid options: Must be an absolute path starting with a drive letter, for example: `c:\`.
+Default: The currently detected install location based on the `ChocolateyInstall` environment variable.
+If not specified, falls back to `'C:\ProgramData\chocolatey'`.

-**NOTE:** Puppet can install Chocolatey and configure Chocolatey/install packages during the same run *UNLESS* you specify this setting.
+**NOTE:** Puppet can install Chocolatey and configure Chocolatey install packages during the same run *UNLESS* you specify this setting.
 This is due to the way the providers search for suitability of the command, falling back to the default install for the executable when none is found.
-Since environment variables and commands do not refresh during the same Puppet run (due somewhat to a Windows limitation with updating environment information for currently running processes), installing to a directory that is not the default won't be detected until the next time Puppet runs.
-So unless you really want this installed elsewhere and don't have a current existing install in that non-default location, the recommendation is not to set this value.
+Because environment variables and commands do not refresh during the same Puppet run (due somewhat to a Windows limitation with updating environment information for currently running processes), installing to a directory that is not the default won't be detected until the next time Puppet runs.
+So unless you really want this installed elsewhere and don't have a current existing install in that non-default location, do not set this value.

 ##### `use_7zip`

-Whether to use built-in shell or allow installer to download 7zip to extract `chocolatey.nupkg` during installation.
-Defaults to `true`.
+Specifies whether to use the built-in shell or allow the installer to download 7zip to extract `chocolatey.nupkg` during installation.
+Valid options: `true`, `false`.
+Default: `false`.

 ##### `choco_install_timeout_seconds`

-How long in seconds should be allowed for the install of Chocolatey (including .NET Framework 4 if necessary).
-Defaults to `1500` (25 minutes).
+Specifies how long in seconds should be allowed for the install of Chocolatey (including .NET Framework 4 if necessary).
+Valid options: Number.
+Default: `1500` (25 minutes).

 ##### `chocolatey_download_url`

-A url that will return `chocolatey.nupkg`.
-This must be a url, but not necessarily an OData feed.
-Any old url location will work.
-Defaults to `'https://chocolatey.org/api/v2/package/chocolatey/'`.
+Specifies the URL that returns `chocolatey.nupkg`.
+Valid options: String of URL, not necessarily from an OData feed.
+Any URL location will work, but it must result in the chocolatey nupkg file being downloaded.
+Default: `'https://chocolatey.org/api/v2/package/chocolatey/'`.

 ##### `enable_autouninstaller`

-Should auto uninstaller be turned on?
-Auto uninstaller is what allows Chocolatey to automatically manage the uninstall of software from Programs and Features without necessarily requiring a `chocolateyUninstall.ps1` file in the package.
-Defaults to `true`.
+*Only for 0.9.9.x users.
+Chocolatey 0.9.10.x+ ignores this setting.* Specifies whether auto uninstaller is enabled.
+Auto uninstaller allows Chocolatey to automatically manage the uninstall of software from Programs and Features without necessarily requiring a `chocolateyUninstall.ps1` file in the package.
+Valid options: `true`, `false`.
+Default: `true`.

 ##### `log_output`

-Log output from the installer.
-Defaults to `false`.
+Specifies whether to log output from the installer.
+Valid options: `true`, `false`.
+Default: `false`.

 ## Limitations